PatriceJiang/ccplugin_tutorial/README.md

 ![devtools](./doc/images/2_5_devtool.PNG)

-The class `AES` and its methods are exported successfully!
+The class `hello_cocos` and its methods are exported successfully!

 ### Add support for Android